Employer of Record

 Payment of Tax

 Employees who receive salaries and other similar or complementary remunerations or benefits must pay a monthly income tax that is withheld by the employer from the monthly payroll.
-Individuals do not need to file an annual tax return for this type of income.
-Self-employed individuals are required to make installments of estimated taxes, which are computed on the average of the last three fiscal years, and a final payment two and a half months after the end of the fiscal year.
+Individuals generally do not need to file an annual tax return for employment income subject exclusively to payroll withholding.
+Self-employed individuals are subject to a different regime and may have advance payment and annual filing obligations.

 Personal Income Tax